A Unified Linear Speedup Analysis of Federated Averaging and Nesterov FedAvg: Geometric Convergence of FedAvg in Overparameterized Settings

-Overparameterization is a prevalent machine learning setting where the statistical model has much more parameters than the number of training samples and the existence of parameter choices with zero training loss is ensured~\cite{allen2018convergence,zhang2016understanding}.
-Due to the property of \textit{automatic variance reduction} in overparameterization, a line of recent works proved that SGD and accelerated methods achieve geometric convergence~\cite{ma2017power,moulines2011non,needell2014stochastic,schmidt2013fast,strohmer2009randomized}.
-A natural question is whether such a result still holds in the federated learning setting.
-In this section, we provide the first geometric convergence rate of FedAvg for the overparameterized strongly convex and smooth problems, and show that it preserves linear speedup at the same time.
+Overparameterization is a prevalent machine learning setting where the statistical model has much more parameters than the number of training samples and the existence of parameter choices with zero training loss is ensured~\citep{allen2018convergence,zhang2016understanding}.
+This is also called the interpolating regime.
+Due to the property of \textit{automatic variance reduction} in the overparameterized setting, a line of recent works have proved that SGD and accelerated methods achieve geometric convergence~\citep{ma2017power,moulines2011non,needell2014stochastic,schmidt2013fast,strohmer2009randomized}.
+A natural question is whether such a result still holds in the Federated Learning setting.
+In this section, we establish the geometric convergence of FedAvg for overparameterized strongly convex and smooth problems, and show that it preserves linear speedup at the same time.
 We then sharpen this result in the special case of linear regression.
-Inspired by recent advances in accelerating SGD~\cite{liu2019accelerating,jain2017accelerating}, we further propose a novel momentum-based FedAvg algorithm, which enjoys an improved convergence rate over FedAvg.
-Detailed proofs are deferred to Appendix Section~\ref{sec:interpolation}.
+Detailed proofs are deferred to Section~\ref{sec:interpolation}.
 In particular, we do not need Assumptions~\ref{ass:boundedvariance} and~\ref{ass:subgrad2} and use modified versions of Assumptions~\ref{ass:lsmooth} and~\ref{ass:stroncvx} detailed in this section.